 Cheap Summer Activities for the Family

-For more fun in the sun that will fit your budget, try a few ideas from this list.
+For more fun in the sun that will fit your budget (and not add to credit card debt), try a few ideas from this list.

 - Picnic at the park

 - Visit the local farmers market

 - Water gun fight